scottcolfer/scottcolfer.github.io/_posts/2022-02-28-help-for-government-product-managers.md

 date: 2022-02-28
 ---

-Hey folks, here's a bunch of things I've learned about product management in Government over the years, pulling together and sharing in one place.
+Here's a bunch of things I've learned about product management in Government over the years.
+I worked in the UK's Digital Government from 2015-2022.
+I joined in the early years and learned a lot from the first generation of folks in the space.
+Then moved into a Head of Product role and helped shape, define and lead what the profession has come in the years since. , pulling together and sharing in one place.

 **[What type of product manager are you?](https://scottcolfer.com/2021/08/16/types-of-product-manager.html)** Product management can means different things in different places.
 That's OK.
 Just make sure there's a good fit between how the role's being used and what the organisation truly needs from the role.